Naval Academy Etajima

 Etajima base (JMSDF Etajima Naval Base) in Etajima city, Hiroshima prefecture is in the Etajima-cho government building and is the base of the Japan Maritime Self-Defense Force.
 Beside housing the 1st Technical School and the Officer Candidates School, it is home to the local Kure Naval District, LCAC training facilities, and Self-Defense Force oil storage.
-In addition, the Special Forces of the Maritime Self Defense Force is here.
+In addition, the Special Forces of the Maritime Self Defense Force are based here.

 History

 The predecessor of the Etajima base was the branch officer training system of the Imperial Japanese Naval Academy.
 The Naval Academy moved to Etajima from Tsukiji, Tokyo in 1888.
 The current academy was re-established in 1956.

 Before World War II, the Britannia Royal Naval College and United States Naval Academy were called the “worldwide 3 large service academies”.

-Many of the facilities of the Naval Academy are used by the 1st Technical School and the Officer Candidate School.
+Many of the facilities of the former Naval Academy are now used by the 1st Technical School and the Officer Candidate School.